 The War Begins: Clyfford Still’s Paths to Abstraction

-Forty of the 65 works included in The War Begins, created between 1939 and 1945, have never before been displayed in public.
+Forty of the 65 works on view—created between 1939 and 1945—have never been displayed in public before.
 Recently uncovered materials from the Clyfford Still Museum Archives, including wartime photojournalism from Still’s library and blueprints from his shipyard job, contextualize their inaugural display.
 The selection presents a full spectrum of imagery extending from figuration to non- objectivity, including a series of increasingly abstract paintings of mechanistic presences and motifs.
-Intimate paintings of the artist’s parents and a graphite sketch of his 16-month-old daughter, Diane, further illustrate this dramatic period of change in Still’s life, when the artist relocated with his burgeoning family to the San Francisco Bay Area—where he would eventually meet Mark Rothko in 1943—to work on wartime ship and aircraft production.
+Intimate paintings of the artist’s parents and a tender graphite sketch of his 16-month-old daughter, Diane, further illustrate this dramatic transitional stage in Still’s life and vision, when the artist relocated with his burgeoning family to San Francisco’s Bay Area—where he would meet Mark Rothko in 1943—to work in wartime ship and aircraft production.

-The early 1940s was a time of great creative development for Still.
-A number of paintings from this phase in California—exemplified by PH-613, 1942—establish Still’s early move into an Abstract Expressionist style well in advance of other artists in New York City.
+The early 1940s was a time of enormous creative development for Still.
+A number of paintings from this period in California—exemplified by PH-613, 1942—establish Still’s early move into an Abstract Expressionist style well in advance of other artists in New York City.
 Likewise, the monumental dimensions of PH-235, 1944, anticipate the Abstract Expressionists’ use of large scale in the late 1940s.
-Along with these prominent examples, Still’s diminutive visual “notes” also contain the germ of ideas that would grow into his subsequent large and daring oils on canvas.
+Along with these prominent examples, Still’s diminutive works on paper also contain the germ of ideas that would grow into his subsequent large and daring oils on canvas.
 The exhibition reveals how the artist’s non-objective work developed alongside his continued creation of carefully rendered representational images.

 The War Begins: Clyfford Still’s Paths to Abstraction is curated by Dr. David Anfam, Senior Consulting Curator and Director of the Clyfford Still Museum Research Center (CSMRC).